-In this second article of the series Desired Skill Set for Microsoft Dynamics CRM Technical Resources, I will describe what is expected of a Sr.
+In this third article of the series Desired Skill Set for Microsoft Dynamics CRM Technical Resources, I will describe what is expected of a Microsoft Dynamics CRM Tech Lead.

 Desired technical skills